eugenia1984/english/glossary.md

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>  S

 - **sitting** means being in a position where one's weight is supported by one's buttocks rather than one's feet.

+- **someone**: is used to refer to an unspecified individual or person without specifying exactly who.

 - **stand up** refers to the action of rising from a sitting position